Eat These If You Want a Great Night of Zzzzzs

-We’ve all heard the notion that turkey makes you tired … but while it does contain tryptophan, it’s not in exceptionally high levels (it contains only slightly more than chicken).
-So the turkey, in and of itself, is not likely to make you inordinately sleep … but combining that turkey with complex carbs (such as whole-grain bread or rice) is much more likely to bring on the zzzzz’s.
+We’ve all heard the notion that turkey makes you tired… but while it does contain tryptophan, it’s not in exceptionally high levels (it contains only slightly more than chicken).
+So the turkey, in and of itself, is not particularly remarkable for helping you sleep… but combining that turkey with complex carbs (such as whole-grain bread or rice) is much more likely to bring on the zzzzz’s.

 The Best Ingredients to Help You Sleep

-If you could combine all of the best natural sleep inducers into one “super food” that would improve your sleep, fast, you would do it in a heartbeat, right?
-There’s good news, because it’s already been done in our all-natural sleep aid Sleepzyme (see the special opportunity available today!)
+If you could combine all of the best natural sleep inducers into one “super food” that would improve your sleep, fast, you would in a heartbeat, right?
+There’s good news, because it’s already been done for you in our all-natural sleep aid Sleepzyme® (see the special opportunity available today!)

-This all-natural non-addictive sleep formula actually has seven of the most powerful natural ingredients to promote healthful sleep:
+This all-natural, non-addictive sleep formula actually has 10 of the most powerful natural ingredients to promote healthful sleep, including:

-- Passionflower – has been consumed since the time of the Incas as a soothing tea and to treat bruises.
+- Passion Flower – has been consumed since the time of the Incas as a soothing tea and to treat bruises.
 Europeans adopted the herb as a sleep aid and digestive aid.
-Evidence suggests that passionflower may be a useful supplement to promote healthy sleep patterns.
+Evidence suggests that passion flower really is a useful supplement to promote healthy sleep patterns.

 - Valerian – is a root powder that has been traditional used as a sleep and relaxation aid.
 Scientific evidence suggests that valerian may improve the quality of sleep and help to reduce the time needed to fall asleep when taken nightly.